DPDK/dpdk/doc/guides/cryptodevs/qat.rst

-	If the compressed output of a Deflate operation using Dynamic Huffman Encoding is too big to fit in an intermediate buffer, then the operation will return RTE_COMP_OP_STATUS_ERROR and an error will be displayed.
-Options for the application in this case are to split the input data into smaller chunks and resubmit in multiple operations or to configure QAT with larger intermediate buffers.
+	If the compressed output of a Deflate operation using Dynamic Huffman Encoding is too big to fit in an intermediate buffer, then the operation will fall back to fixed compression rather than failing the operation.
+	To avoid this less performant case, applications should configure the intermediate buffer size to be larger than the expected input data size (compressed output size is usually unknown, so the only option is to make larger than the input size).

 Device and driver naming